U.S. indigenous languages

-This is our collection of links to Wintu folktales and traditional stories that can be read online.
+This is our collection of links to Wintu stories and folktales that can be read online.
 We have indexed our Indian mythology section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Wintus, the traditional stories of related tribes like the Miwok and Costanoan tribes are very similar.
+In particular, though these legends come from the Wintus, the traditional stories of related tribes like the Hoopa and Pomo tribes are very similar.

 Coyote: